Reading time 7 Mins

 By understanding OSHA’s guidelines for ladder safety and training your employees on their proper use, you can help prevent or reduce serious accidents in the workplace.

 General Ladder Safety

 - Maintain ladders free of oil, grease and other slipping hazards.

-- Do not load ladders beyond their maxim intended load nor beyond their manufacturer’s rated capacity.
+- Do not load ladders beyond their maximum intended load nor beyond the manufacturer’s rated capacity.

 - Use ladders only for their designed purpose.